renovatebot/renovate/docs/pre-release.md

 As a general guide:

-- Alpha: in need to additional testing
+- Alpha: in need of additional testing
-- Beta: almost ready for default for everyone, ideally needs a few more users running it in production giving it the thumbs-up
+- Beta: almost ready for default enabling for everyone, but ideally needs a few more users running it in production giving it the thumbs-up
 - Generally Available (GA): safe to enable by default for everyone

 ### Bitbucket Cloud

 Status: beta

-Bitbucket Cloud (i.e. [https://bitbucket.org](https://bitbucket.org)) is still missing some nice-to-have features (reviewers, issues, etc) but none of these have to hold it back from being considered GA.
+Bitbucket Cloud support (i.e. [https://bitbucket.org](https://bitbucket.org)) is still missing some nice-to-have features (reviewers, issues, etc) but none of these have to hold it back from being considered GA.
 Mostly, we'd just like to get some more feedback from users who have been testing it.

 Note: we plan to add support for Bitbucket.org to the _hosted_ Renovate Bot _service_ that already supports GitHub.com and GitLab.com, so you won't need to run your own bot unless you want to.